Goma8890/Mind_Game/README.md

-Project Done using HTML5, CSS3 AND JavaScript.
+This is a mind game project done using HTML5, CSS3 and JavaScript.